Helping McLaren Health Care Operating rooms Optimization to Reduce Energy Demand

-Balance all ORs to a maximum of 20 ACH for potential annual portfolio savings of $485,000 to $490,000
+Balancing all ORs to a max of 20 ACH for potential annual portfolio savings of up to

-Set-back all ORs to 8 ACH during unoccupied times for potential annual portfolio savings of $720,000 to $725,000.
+Set back all ORs to 8 ACH during unoccupied times for potential annual portfolio savings of up to

-Total potential annual portfolio savings equals $1,205,000 to $1,215,000.
+Total potential annual portfolio savings of up to

-The McLaren system includes: 12 hospitals, ambulatory surgery centers, imaging centers, an employed primary care physician network, commercial and Medicaid HMOs covering more than 630,000 lives, home health and hospice providers, retail medical equipment showrooms, pharmacy services, and a wholly owned medical malpractice insurance company.
+McLaren Health Care, headquartered in Grand Blanc, Michigan, is a fully integrated health network committed to quality evidence-based patient care and cost efficiency.
+The McLaren system includes 15 hospitals, ambulatory surgery centers, over 80,000 Surgeries performed in 2021, imaging centers, an employed primary care physician network, commercial and Medicaid HMOs covering more than 640,000 lives, home health and hospice providers, retail medical equipment showrooms, and pharmacy services, and a wholly-owned medical malpractice insurance company.